 Well, not exactly.

-On the flip side, if the temperature falls below freezing and stays there long enough, the food inside your fridge will eventually freeze.
+On the flip side, if the temperature falls below freezing and stays there long enough, the food inside your garage fridge will eventually freeze.

 There are a couple of different ways to solve your problem.

 I grew up in Pennsylvania, near Pittsburgh.
 Almost all of my friends who had homes had an extra freezer in their garage to store extra food.